shevtsod/ENSE353/README.md

 ### Lab 7 - KDE, VNC, and Virtual Machines
 Installed *KDE Plasma* GUI Desktop environment, *TigerVNC* server and *TightVNC* client to connect to the machine remotely, and *Oracle VM VirtualBox* to run VMs of other Operating Systems on the machine.

+### Lab 8 - Turning the Machine Into a NAT Router
+Installed a PCIe network card into the machine, installed DHCP and configured network and firewall settings to turn the machine into a NAT router that other devices can connect to.

 ## Known Issues
 *   index.php - Background transition CSS effect causes a fade from white when first opening the page.